filegrind/capns/README.md

-# CapDef - Cap Definition System
+# CapNs - Cap Definition System

 A cap identifier and definition system for plugin architectures, supporting tag-based cap matching with wildcard patterns and specificity comparison.

 ## Overview

-CapDef provides a formal system for defining, matching, and managing caps across distributed plugin systems.
+CapNs provides a formal system for defining, matching, and managing caps across distributed plugin systems.
 It uses a flat tag-based naming scheme that supports wildcards, specificity comparison, and validation of cap arguments and outputs.

 The system is designed for scenarios where:
 - Multiple providers can implement the same cap